juniorGreg/visualCaptchaTornado/README.md

 # visualCaptchaTornado

-This implementation of visualCaptcha in tornado is inspire by the django implementation of emotionLoop. https://github.com/emotionLoop/visualCaptcha-django
+This implementation of visualCaptcha in tornado is inspired by the django implementation of emotionLoop. https://github.com/emotionLoop/visualCaptcha-django

+## Installation

+pip install git+git://github.com/juniorGreg/visualCaptchaTornado